Welcome to the University Center for Language and Literacy

 See our Reading Program page for more information.

-Innovative, Intensive, and Individualized Aphasia Speech-Language Therapy
+Intensive, Comprehensive and Individualized Speech-Language Therapy for People with Aphasia

 Is Our Aphasia Program a Good Fit for You?